 The leaves are 4 inches long and about 2 inches wide.
 They are pretty much the same as leaves that are on a swamp chestnut oak and chinkapin oak.
 Chestnut Oak Trees are distinguished by the bark only because the bark on chinkapin oak is light ash-gray and flakes off easily.
 The wood is reliable and durable and is used in the construction field and the fuel field.
 The bark on the trees was once used for the leather trade.
 The acorns are a vital source of food for various forms of wildlife.
 The acorns on the tree are noticeable, but not until the tree has reached age 20.

 Soil: Very Moist

 Botanical Name: Quercus prinus

-Chestnuts can be ground into a powder which can be used in bread as well as many herbal remedies too.
-This tree has nuts that are good.
-These nuts are very weird looking on the outside they are neon green and prickly, but on the inside, they are brown and shiny.
+Chestnuts can be ground into a powder that can be used in bread and many herbal remedies.
+This tree has good nuts.
+These nuts are very weird looking on the outside.
+They are neon green and prickly, but on the inside, they are brown and shiny.